sunhuaikuan/DNA-LLM-Review/README.md

 ### Supervised methylation percentage predictions

 To have a meaning methylation percentage, methylation dataset includes sites with depth > 20.
 The target is to predict the percentage.
-We can use a flank region of 128  around the site and extract the averaged embedding for the two base pairs.
+We use a flank region of 128  around the site and extract the averaged embedding for the two base pairs.

 ## Citation
 <a name="citation"></a>